drteeth/elixir-es-cqrs/slides.md

 ???

+# When reads get slow, we can add indexes to improve response times.

 # Indexing speeds up reads by keeping alternative lookups for specific read patterns.

-Comes at the cost of write speed.
+# This comes at the cost of write speed.

 * UI design informs which indexes are important
 * Each index adds cost to write time so that strong consistency is always observed.
 * Hang on to the idea of multiple, domain-informed representations

 ---
-class: middle
+class:

 # Descent into Dante's caching inferno
 * One of the 2 hard problems in computer science